Select Page

 Comprehensive School Threat Assessment Guidelines (CSTAG)

-Designed for today’s environment in which time is at a premium and flexibility is a must, this 2-part training program combines the best of both online and in-person (live or virtual) learning.
-Teams are qualified to begin using CSTAG after completing both Level 1 and Level 2.
+Designed for Today’s Schools: In today’s dynamic K-12 environment, where time is at a premium and flexibility is necessary, our training program combines the best of both online and in-person (live or virtual) learning.

 CSTAG Level 1 Training